open-synergy/mdbook-vertical-accountant/src/transaksi/assurance-report/penjelasan.md

 #### <a name="field-can-confirm">Can Confirm</a>

-Kebijakan untuk dapat mengkonfirmasi.
+Berhak/tidaknya user aktif untuk dapat mengkonfirmasi assurance report.

 #### <a name="field-can-validate">Can Validate</a>

-Kebijakan untuk dapat memvalidasi.
+Berhak/tidaknya user aktif untuk dapat memvalidasi assurance report.

 #### <a name="field-can-cancel">Can Cancel</a>

-Kebijakan untuk dapat membatalkan.
+Berhak/tidaknya user aktif untuk dapat membatalkan assurance report.

 #### <a name="field-can-restart">Can Restart</a>

-Kebijakan untuk dapat merestart.
+Berhak/tidaknya user aktif untuk dapat merestart assurance report.

 #### <a name="tab-qr-code">TAB QR CODE</a>